Lang Fortress Street (Phao Dai Lang Street)

 Lang fortress was built by French in 1940 with 4 cannons

-Lang Fortress Street used to be a part of Yen Lang village, Thanh Tri district.
-Now the street belongs to Lang Thuong district.
-The 600-meter street has a bow shape, stretching from Nguyen Chi Thanh to Lang Street and crossing the historical vestige area.
+Lang Fortress Street was originally part of Yen Lang village in the Thanh Tri district but now lies within the Lang Thuong district.
+This 600-meter street, shaped like a bow, extends from Nguyen Chi Thanh to Lang Street and traverses a historical site of significance.

 Conversations (0)